 Sadly, they’re all too common: in America alone it’s estimated that every year about 2.11 million puppies originated from puppy mills; this is especially outrageous when you consider that 3 million are killed in shelters because they are too full due to people buying animals instead!

-Dr. Debora Lichtenberg, VMD says that she sees many health issues in purebred dogs, such as liver shunts, cardiomyopathy, hip dysplasia and more: all of which are less likely to be found in the ‘mutts’ you’d find in a shelter.
+Not only do female dogs get treated like baby machines by breeders, sometimes being forced to have 2-3 litters a year, but as Dr. Debora Lichtenberg, VMD says that she sees many health issues in purebred dogs, such as liver shunts, cardiomyopathy, hip dysplasia and more: all of which are less likely to be found in the ‘mutts’ you’d find in a shelter.

 Indeed, the inbreeding of animals done at puppy mills can lead to terrible genetic defaults – no wonder purebreds die 3-5 years sooner than ‘mutts’.
 Currently, French Bulldogs and Pugs are ‘hot’ – the result is further inbreeding to meet rising but temporary demand thanks to ‘pet trends’, and this has led to horrible genetic defects like excessive skin folds, enlarged hearts, harelips and breathing difficulties.